Please refer to the items below to answer common questions about our learning management study.

 What was the outcome of the recent LMS Study?

-Given the impact of COVID-19 and based on favorable feedback from the community in early phases of our research, we have closed the study and will continue with Courses (powered by Sakai).
+Given the impact of COVID-19 and based on favorable feedback from the community in the early phases of our research, we have closed the study and will continue with Courses (powered by Sakai).
 The formal study was a due diligence exploration and will repeat approximately every 3-5 years.
+You may review the 2018-20 LMS Study Executive Summary.

 Back to Top